 I also noticed that my spice organizer needed to be cleaned out, so I pulled it out of the cabinet and just washed it with soap and water.
 I wiped off all the containers and decided to re-organize the way they were stored in the drawers.
 Since I don’t have loads of spices, I grouped them by type.
 Each drawer holds spices that I typically reach for at the same time – the three most often being garlic powder, onion powder and Italian seasoning.
 I used to have all three of those on different drawers.
 Now instead of pulling all three drawers open, I only need to open one.

-Most of my organizing products come from the Dollar Tree, but I really do love my spice organizer from Bed Bath and Beyond!
+Most of my organizing products come from the Dollar Tree, but I really do love this spice organizer!
 It fits perfectly in the cabinet by my stove.
 I used my label maker for the current labels on the front, but I’ve also hand-written the spices on plain labels in the past.
 I do like these labels a little better because unlike paper ones, they can be wiped clean.

 Sometimes the smallest things make a huge difference!
 You might not find this system to be the best for you, but I challenge you to just look at your spices to see if there’s a way you could make them work better for you!
 I love the way Laura utilized her “hard working” Susan to organize her stash of spices – check it out here!
 If nothing else, check those expiration dates and make sure your cream of tartar isn’t 13 years old. 🙂